+Giving away the bride is a tradition that has evolved over time.
 For some brides walking down the aisle with their father on their wedding day is a very special moment.
 One father I know pulled a picture of his daughter from his pocket and said, "This is how I remember you."
 The daughter's eyes brimmed with tears as she saw herself as a toddler wearing pigtails.
 The wedding march played, and the two of them walked the aisle together along an emotional thread only the two of them shared.
 So amid traditions, sometimes we create new traditions.

-Giving away the bride has evolvedThe terminology used in wedding ceremonies may still sound about the same, but the practice of giving away the bride has evolved to become a part of the wedding ceremony that lets parents of the bride and groom take part in the wedding ceremony in a way that signifies the parents' blessing on the marriage.
+Giving away the bride has evolvedThe terminology used in wedding ceremonies today may still sound about the same, but the practice of giving away the bride has evolved to become a part of the wedding ceremony that lets parents of the bride and groom take part in the wedding ceremony in a way that signifies the parents' blessing on the marriage.

 With all that said, the giving away of the bride tradition is not for every bride.
 Those who feel the practice is archaic, or who don't have a close relationship with their father or parents, shouldn't feel obligated to include the tradition.
 However, for those who like the idea, but whose father is deceased or unavailable, it is not uncommon to have another close family member walk the bride down the aisle.

 Some links in this post are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliate sites.

 Thanks so much for being part of our success.